 You will find that your foal quickly learns the exercises in this DVD and enjoys doing them.
 Consequently, he develops a "want to" attitude.
 And because you've established the proper foundation of respect and trust, your foal will be willing to try to please you.

 It is also important to remember that every time you interact with your foal, you are teaching.
 So be consistent and correct with your cues!

-After watching the "First Handling & Haltering of the Foal" video you will:
+After watching the "First Handling & Haltering of the Foal" DVD you will: